-

 - Manufacturing

 - Jones, et al. v.
 Best Buy Stores, L.P.: Defended Best Buy against nationwide class action alleging failure to compensate hourly store employees and Assets Protection personnel for time spent in security checks.
-Prevailed on motion to dismiss stores’ employees portion of the class; Assets Protection claims are still in litigation.
+Prevailed on motion to dismiss stores’ employees portion of the class and resolved remaining claims.

 - Gifford et al v.
 Target Corporation: Defended Target against a putative nationwide class alleging misclassification of store executives under the FLSA.
 Successfully moved to disqualify plaintiffs’ counsel; reached confidential settlement of individual claims before initial 216(b) motion.